x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/switchovers-and-failovers-exchange-2013-help.md

 ## Server Failovers

 A server failover occurs when the DAG member is no longer able to service the MAPI network, or when the Cluster service on a DAG member is no longer able to contact the remaining DAG members.
-The following occurs as part of a server failover:
+The following occurrences are part of a server failover:

 1. The Cluster service on the PAM sends a notification to the PAM for one of two conditions: